 The soundtrack is an album to Peter Berg’s “Deepwater Horizon” film, based on the true events that occurred on an oil rig in the Gulf of Mexico on April 20, 2010.

 “The moment it showed the eleven employees that passed away from Deepwater Horizon, I couldn’t hold back the tears that were building up.
-The harmonica made it harder for me.” – YouTube commenter
+Also, the harmonica made it harder for me.” – YouTube commenter

 Gary Clark Jr.